brando90/snap-cluster-setup/notes/data_selection_with_alignment_for_af.md

 Up to 5 students

 # Project Description
-This project embarks on a systematic/scientific exploration of data quality and alignment to optimize the performance of Large Language Models (LLMs) in Autoformalization, the process of translating informal natural language statements into formal, verifiable statements (e.g., Python, Lean, Coq, Isabelle).
+This project embarks on a systematic/scientific exploration of data quality, diversity and data alignment to optimize the performance of Large Language Models (LLMs) in Autoformalization, the process of translating informal natural language statements into formal, verifiable statements (e.g., Python, Lean, Coq, Isabelle).
 The endeavor aims to systematically identify the type of data that maximizes test performance for Autoformalization, utilizing Task2Vec data alignment coefficients to measure alignment between source and target tasks.
 The hypothesis that the most aligned data yields the most significant improvement will be rigorously tested, exploring varying degrees and types of data, including exactly aligned data, unpaired data, formal data alone, and informal data alone, each with different alignment scores.
 The ultimate aspiration is to construct an automated mathematician capable of advancing mathematics, scientific discovery, and AI safety, with a conjecture that formal mathematics is pivotal for creating safe AGI, as it can provide guarantees that are impossible to achieve empirically.